beaveronpole/wav2mp3/README.md

 # How it Works?

-Something like flow diagram is on the picture:
+Something like sequence diagram is on the picture:
 ![diagram](images/main_diagram.png)
 original diagram is here [diagram](images/main_diagram.drawio)